A guide on how to be a man for International Men’s Day on November 19th (introducing the masculinity doughnut).

 - Don’t talk about your feelings

-These rules be a little bit different for men depending on location, the people around them, and how they were brought up (if you want to read more about this look up ‘hegemonic masculinities’).
+These rules be a little bit different for men depending on location, the people around them.
+It also depends on how they were brought up (if you want to read more about this look up ‘hegemonic masculinities’).

 There is a huge pressure to follow the rules of how to be a man